This article for natural sunscreen brands has been updated for 2020!

 Recommended Best Natural Sunscreen Brands

-All of these recommended natural sunscreens received a “1” rating in the EWG sunscreen guide.
-A score of 1 means that the product is a low hazard.
+All of these recommended natural sunscreens received a “1” or “2” rating in the EWG sunscreen guide.
+A score of 1 and 2 means that the product is a low hazard.
 When rating a product, the EWG looks at 6 criteria.
 Four factors fall under ‘UV Protection’.
 The others fall under ‘Health Concerns’ and ‘Other Concerns’.

 Some of these brands have multiple sunscreen products with different ratings.
 Be sure to check out the EWG guide for all of the products and for ingredient information.